Policy Number: 37

 Employees who are injured on the job must notify their department and make application for workers’ compensation benefits rather than apply for sick leave pool hours.
 (Refer to HOOP Policy 100 Workers’ Compensation Insurance.)
 However, the seven day waiting period prior to commencement of workers’ compensation insurance benefits can be submitted for sick leave pool consideration.

 5. Return to Work Certification

 Prior to the employee’s return to work after a catastrophic illness or injury, the employee must submit a Certification of Fitness for Duty Form, fully completed and signed by the licensed healthcare practitioner.

 A deceased employee’s estate is not entitled to payment for any unused sick leave pool hours credited to the employee.

-Employees who exhaust an award of time from the sick leave pool may submit a request for an extension of a current award if they have not reached the 720-hour lifetime maximum.
-Each application for an extension must include a written statement from the licensed healthcare practitioner providing sufficient information regarding the condition to enable the Pool Administrator to evaluate the employee’s eligibility.
+Employees who exhaust an award of time from the sick leave pool may submit a request for an extension of a current award if they have not reached the 720 hours lifetime maximum.
+The employee may use the same Sick Leave Pool Application but must include an updated Licensed Healthcare Practitioner Statement regarding the condition to enable the Pool Administrator to evaluate the employee’s eligibility.